federicovilla55/prio-seminar-epfl-com506/docs/index.md

 The system is designed to achieve:

-- _Privacy_, as no single server ever sees raw client data
+- _Privacy_, as no single server ever sees raw client data;
-- _Robustness_, as maliciously malformed data is rejected
+- _Robustness_, as maliciously malformed data is rejected;
-- _Scalability_, as the system introduces minimal overhead, even at large scale
+- _Scalability_, as the system introduces minimal overhead, even at large scale.

 The protocol is used in various real-world scenarios: